-FLICKED UP AT FRANKLIN The team poses for a photo with coach Daria Dieva Future of Girls Volleyball shines bright at Stockton Classic Even with missing coaches and players, the team finds success upon return to the tournament By Ethan Huynh From the early morning all the way to the evening on Oct.
+FLICKED UP AT FRANKLIN Future of Girls Volleyball shines bright at Stockton Classic Even with missing coaches and players, the team finds success upon return to the tournament By Ethan H.

+From the early morning all the way to the evening on Oct.
 7, anyone walking past Franklin High School in Stockton would have heard the piercing shrieks of whistles blowing and shoes squeaking against the floor.
 It was the day of the Stockton Classic volleyball tournament.
 The day marked the second year that Nueva girls volleyball competed in the tournament.
 In the 12 hours they were there, the team went 2-2, beginning the day by obliterating the BHCPA Zebras 25-8 and 25-15.
 They then lost two consecutive games to Sierra High School and Madera High School before bouncing back and ending the day with a two-set win against Lincoln High School.
-Team captain Kaila Ehrlich '24 was unable to attend the tournament, so Emma Zwaanstra '25 stepped up to take the title in her absence.
+Team captain Kaila E. '24 was unable to attend the tournament, so Emma Z. '25 stepped up to take the title in her absence.
 She says that the tournament was a highlight of the season and a great bonding experience that brought everyone on the team closer together.
-"We didn't have our full team there, and some of us had to play different positions, so it was important for us to pick each other up," said Zwaanstra.
+"We didn't have our full team there, and some of us had to play different positions, so it was important for us to pick each other up," said Emma.
 "It was awesome to see people take on a larger role or leadership position on the team, and I think everyone adapted to the circumstances really well since we had to play against some tough teams."
-Zwaanstra says that the tournament had hours of downtime and allowed the team to make some fun memories off the court as well.
+Emma says that the tournament had hours of downtime and allowed the team to make some fun memories off the court as well.
 "We had to save a lost dog in the road from getting hit by a car.
 We also had some crises with mud puddles and had to clean each other's jerseys off," she said.
 The team is young, as over half the roster is made up of underclassmen.
+June L. '27 is looking forward to future seasons.
+"We'll be losing some of our main rotation players next year when the seniors leave," she said.
+"I think it was a good kind of preview of what our team is going to look like next year."
+Since the tournament, the team went 3-I in their following regular season games and won one playoff game before falling to Castilleja in the CCS Quarterfinal round.
+SET THE SAILS By Ellie K.